 A step-up model from the Blackvue DR750S-2CH (above), the Blackvue DR750-2CH LTE adds its own 4G LTE cellular connection.
-That means you can back-up and cloud services even without your smartphone, giving you another level of reassurance when you and your loved ones are out on the road.
+That means you can use backup and cloud services even without your smartphone, giving you another level of reassurance when you and your loved ones are out on the road.

 This front and rear dash cam goes one better by offering a third camera that monitors the inside of the vehicle as well as the outside.
-This is great bonus for those who carry paid passengers (see our separate guide to the best Uber dash cams), but could also help settle family arguments.
+This is great bonus for those who carry paid passengers (see our separate guide to the best Uber dash cams), but could also help settle family arguments!
 The interior camera benefits from infrared too, so can help keep an eye on things when your car or truck is parked up overnight.
-With a 1440P 5-megapixel camera up front, and 1080P two megapixel cameras middle and rear, the Zenfox offers a great set of features for the price.
+With a 1440p 5-megapixel camera up front, and 10802 2 megapixel cameras middle and rear, the Zenfox offers a great set of features for the price.
 What's more, this is one of the few multi-camera models that has a built-in screen, albeit a small 2-inch LCD.

-Q800 Pro is a high-end dash cam from Thinkware, which features high-quality 2K video (that’s a resolution of 1440p rather than the standard 1080p), lane departure warning, and a speed camera alert system.
+Q800 Pro is a high-end dash cam from Thinkware, which features high-quality 2K video (with a slightly higher resolution of 1440p rather than the standard 1080p), lane departure warning, and a speed camera alert system.
 The camera also offers advanced night vision capabilities, shoots through a 140-degree lens, and has integrated GPS.